Bottom Line

 2. PEAK

 PEAK is the cleanest answer for groups that mainly love the physical comedy side of R.E.P.O..
 It drops most of the fear and keeps the funniest part of the fantasy: miscoordination, recovery attempts, and seeing the whole plan collapse in real time.
+This is the recommendation when someone says “same chaos, almost no dread.”
+If that is the exact branch your group wants, keep going with games like PEAK instead of widening back into horror.

 Best for: groups that want chaos with minimal horror baggage.